 Across the Program's three dominant themes, projects should demonstrate important contributions to intellectual and/or policy debates and break new theoretical or empirical ground.
 Within this framework, priority is given to research projects that help formulate solutions that promote a more peaceful, stable, and equitable global society or ameliorate the challenges faced by communities worldwide.
 Applicants are expected to show how the proposed project goes beyond previous work on the topic and builds on prior skills to move into new intellectual terrain.

 Please note that the purpose of this Fellowship is to support research activities.
 Therefore, projects whose sole aim is travel, cultural exchange, and/or language training will not be considered.
 However, funds for language tutoring or refresher courses in the service of research goals will be included in the award if the proposal includes explicit justification for such activities.

 Policy-Relevant, Contemporary, and Comparative or Transnational Research

-Rather than seeking to promote greater understanding of a single country - Japan or the United States - the Abe Fellowship Program encourages research a comparative or global perspective.
+Rather than seeking to promote greater understanding of a single country—Japan or the United States—the Abe Fellowship Program encourages research with a comparative or global perspective.
 The program promotes deeply contextualized cross-cultural research.

 The Abe Fellowship Program Committee seeks applications for research explicitly focused on policy-relevant and contemporary issues with a comparative or transnational perspective that draw the study of the United States and Japan into wider disciplinary or theoretical debates.